martinvelez/w32evol/README.md

 Linux.

 ## 3. Installation
 The goal is to build w32evol.exe.
-You can then place/install this executable wherever you please.
-Files to build w32evol.exe in Windows and Linux are included.
+Makefiles for Windows and Linux are included

 ### Linux (Tested on Ubuntu 11.10)
+To build:

 	$ make

+To install into the current directory's bin folder:

+	$ make install

 ### Windows
+After w32evol.exe is built, you can place/install it wherever you please.

 	> make.bat

 ## 4. Usage